Irish Bacon and Cabbage

 2 tbsp. chopped parsley

-prunes in half and remove the stone.
+Cut prunes in half and remove the stone.
 Fry onions in dripping.
-When golden brown
+When

-of dripping in pan and fry until meat is brown on all sides.
-Reduce heat and
+remainder of dripping in pan and fry until meat is brown on all sides.

 Don't cover.
 This gives it a thick sauce.
 Stir occasionally so that the

-hour before the end.
+an hour before the end.
 Garnish with parsley before serving.
-This dish can be
+This dish

 Top